 In particular we have helped Dynamix Dance in the following areas of practice:

 We always offer new clients a free, no obligation consultation where we can discuss your project and get a feel for what you’re trying to achieve.
 We can call or meet with you to bounce around ideas and perhaps give you some points to think about in order to best plan your course of action.
 If you find our advice useful, that’s great – it won’t cost you a penny and we promise not to try and sell you anything.
-If you’d like to schedule a free consultation please complete the short form on our website.
-SCHEDULE A CONSULTATION.
+If you’d like to schedule a free consultation please contact us.